After creating a recipe, you can now train and score your recipe without having to touch code again.

 Once the Training Run has completed, you’ll see an Accuracy Metric that indicates how successful the model is.
 (Due to the lack of training data, accuracy doesn’t say much in this demo situation).

-After training a model, we can use the model to score and as such, have the model calculate Car Insurance Sales Propensity scores which can be activated through targeting.
+After training a model, you can use the model to score and as such, have the model calculate Car Insurance Sales Propensity scores which can be activated through targeting.

 To start scoring, let’s re-open Training Run 1 by clicking it.